Richard Mason (1934 - 2020) - Obituary

-Naples - Richard A. Mason, of Naples, FL died Friday, September 18, 2020.
-Born July 15, 1934, he was the son of Thomas Allen Mason and Pauline Leslie (nèe Thompson) Mason.
+Naples, Florida - Richard A. Mason, of Naples, FL died Friday, September 18, 2020.
+Born July 15, 1934, he was the son of Thomas Allen Mason and Pauline Leslie (nee Thompson) Mason.

 Fort Worth, TX was home to Richard during his formative years.
 He attended Texas Christian University, where he and Janford Smith met and married.
 Working with I.B.M. in Los Angeles and Salt Lake City set him on his career path.
 Richard received his Master's in Business Administration from Rutgers University while working with I.B.M.
 He and Jan returned to Fort Worth with their three daughters.
 He spent the next twelve years serving as a senior Vice President for Fort Worth National Bank.
 Richard later served as co-owner of Woodson Newspaper Group.
 Janford passed away on April 26, 1981.